vfx-rs/openexr-bind/GOVERNANCE.md

 ### How to Become a Committer

-Any existing Committer can nominate an individual making significant and valuable contributions to the OpenEXR Bindings project to become a new Committer.
+Any existing Committer can nominate an individual making significant and valuable contributions to the openexr-bind project to become a new Committer.
 New committers are approved by vote of the TSC.

 If you are interested in becomming a Committer, contact the TSC at